slotix/dataflowkit/README.md

 DFK consists of two general services for fetching and parsing web pages content.

 ## Fetch service
+**fetch.d** is the server intended for html web pages content download.
+Depending on Fetcher type, web page content is downloaded using either Base Fetcher or Splash fetcher.

+Base fetcher uses standard golang http client to fetch pages as is.
+It works faster than Splash fetcher.
+But Base fetcher cannot render dynamic javascript driven web pages.

-**fetch.d** is the daemon that downloads html pages.
-It sends requests to [Splash server](https://github.com/scrapinghub/splash).
-Splash is a javascript rendering service.
-It is used to retrieve actual data before sending it to parse.d daemon.
+Splash fetcher is intended for rendering dynamic javascript based content.
+It sends requests to [Splash javascript rendering service](https://github.com/scrapinghub/splash).
+Splash passes retrieved data to parse.d service.

 ## Parse service
-**parse.d** is the daemon that extracts data from downloaded web page following the rules described in configuration JSON file.
+**parse.d** is the service that extracts data from downloaded web page following the rules described in configuration JSON file.
 Extracted data are returned in CSV, JSON or XML format.

 ## Installation
 Using [dep](https://github.com/golang/dep)